jncraton/BWMetaAI/command_info.md

 ## defensebuild_aa (byte) (military)
 Build %1(byte) %2(military) to defend against enemy attacking air units.

+- aa: List of unit types to use for defense when enemy air units are attacking the AI's air units.

 ## defensebuild_ag (byte) (military)
 Build %1(byte) %2(military) to defend against enemy attacking air units.

+- ag: List of unit types to use for defense when enemy air units are attacking the AI's ground units.

 ## defensebuild_ga (byte) (military)
 Build %1(byte) %2(military) to defend against enemy attacking ground units.

+- ga: List of unit types to use for defense when enemy ground units are attacking the AI's air units.

 ## defensebuild_gg (byte) (military)
 Build %1(byte) %2(military) to defend against enemy attacking ground units.

+- gg: List of unit types to use for defense when enemy ground units are attacking the AI's ground units.

 ## defenseclear_aa
 Clear defense against enemy attacking air units.